Platini says Swiss have cleared him of criminal wrongdoing

 FIFA’s ethics committee said the payment, made at a time when Blatter was seeking re-election, lacked transparency and presented conflicts of interest.
 Both men denied wrongdoing.

 Platini was initially banned from all football-related activities for eight years.
-The Lausanne-based Court of Arbitration for Sport (CAS) reduced the suspension to four years.
+The Lausanne-based CAS reduced the suspension to four years.

 “I will come back.
 Where, when, how?
 It’s too early to tell.
 But I will come back to football,” Platini said.